 Fly to Amman and transfer to Petra

 Transfer to Cairo airport for your flight to Amman, Jordan.
-From here, we set out towards Madaba on the 5,000-year old King’s Highway, a scenic route that was mentioned in the Bible.
-Our first stop is Mount Nebo, from which Moses was said to have finally gazed upon the Promised Land before he died.
+From here, we set out towards Madaba on the 5,000-year-old King’s Highway, a legendary route from biblical lore.
+Our first stop is Mount Nebo, from which Moses is said to have finally gazed upon the Promised Land before he died.
 It is also believed that his tomb lies here.
-Take in the spectacular views of the Jordan Valley and Dead Sea before we continue to Madaba, the famed "City of Mosaics,” known for its exquisite, vibrantly colored mosaics from the Byzantine era.
+Take in spectacular views of the Jordan Valley and Dead Sea before we continue to Madaba, the famed "City of Mosaics,” known for its exquisite, vibrantly colored mosaics from the Byzantine era.
 After lunch at a local restaurant, we’ll continue along the King’s Highway toward Petra.

 Discover the Dead Sea